 Leaving there I was convinced that I was buying that new car and even if it was 80,000, I was going to get that car.
 But of course after the excitement wore off and the new leather smell left my nostrils, my wife reminded me that it would be crazy talk to discuss buying any new car.
 After all, did we not buy this car used and has lasted us almost 10 years.
 In fact, if they actually fix the issue once an for all, it would last another 300,000 km at least.

 There is the story of the man who drove his Volvo P1800 for 3 million miles.
 The 3 minute video can be seen here.
-Surely with my car that today is in such amazing shape can last another 300,000 km.
+Surely, my car that is in such amazing shape can last another 300,000 km.

 Am I bias in favor of used cars?
 Are used cars really worth it in the long run.
 Some people I ask say yes, of course and others say no.